 In 1519, King Montezuma II greeted Hernan Cortes and his men in the Aztec palace that boasted unbelievable riches of gold, silver, gems and other precious resources.
-The Spaniards stayed in Montezuma’s palace for some months, until the Feast of Toxcatl, where scores of Aztec nobility were killed.
+The Spaniards stayed in Montezuma’s palace for some months, until the Feast of Toxcatl, where scores of Aztec nobility were killed by conquistadors.

-In the aftermath, Cortes held Montezuma captive in his palace, until he was killed.
-Because differing accounts blame each other for his death we may never know for sure how King Montezuma was murdered in his palace.
+In the aftermath, Cortes held Montezuma captive in his palace until he was killed.
+Because differing first-hand accounts blame one other for his death, we may never know for sure how exactly King Montezuma died in his palace.

 However, there are two accounts concerning King Montezuma’s murder that are widely accepted by historians.
-The first account says points the finger at rebelling Aztecs who were displeased with Montezuma’s rule, and killed him with rocks.
-A second account says it was the Spaniards, still holding the king hostage in the palace, who killed Montezuma in their eagerness to take control of the city.
+The first account points the finger at rebelling Aztecs who were displeased with Montezuma’s rule, and killed him with a stoning.
+A second account contends it was the Spaniards, still holding the king hostage in the palace, who killed Montezuma in their eagerness to take control of the city.

 In the bloody aftermath, Cortes barely escaped Tenochtitlan with his life.
 In 1521, he returned some time later with an army of some 70,000 troops, mostly Mesoamerican warriors from other societies with an interest in taking down the city.

-Cortes’ forces destroyed the Chapultepec aqueduct, starving the city.
-At the same time, the Aztecs were hit with smallpox epidemic for which they had no immunity.
+Cortes’ forces destroyed the Chapultepec aqueduct, decimating a key part of Tenochtitlan architecture and starving the city.
+At the same time, the Aztecs were hit with a smallpox epidemic for which they had no immunity.
 Warriors were unable to walk, let alone fight in these conditions.
 Spain declared victory in August 1521, while the remaining armies sought to kill whomever remained alive in Tenochtitlan.

-The Aztecs are famous for their human sacrifice rituals, but there’s so much more to know about this civilization.
-Their ability to not only survive, but prosper, in a strange and difficult environment stemmed from technological innovations in irrigation, agriculture and architecture, most of which the world had never seen before.
-The Aztecs truly ensured Tenochtitlan was a city unlike anywhere else in the Western Hemisphere, forever sealed away beneath Mexico City.
+The Aztecs are probably most famous for their human sacrifice rituals, but there is just so much more to know about this incredible civilization.
+Their ability to not only survive, but prosper, in a strange and difficult environment surrounded by water stemmed from technological innovations in irrigation, agriculture, and architecture, most of which the world had never seen before.
+The Aztecs truly ensured Tenochtitlan was a floating city unlike anywhere else in the Western Hemisphere, forever sealed away beneath modern-day Mexico City.